HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_10/Check_Points_Ch10.md

 ## 10.12 ##
 Autoboxing is the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.

-Converting an object of a wrapper type to its corresponding primitive value is called unboxing.
+The opposite automatic conversion of an object of a wrapper type to its corresponding primitive value is called unboxing.

 The following are all valid examples of autoboxing and unboxing:
 ```